Bg

 Fortified soy milk has commonly been used as a substitute for cow’s milk since its nutrient profile is the most similar to cow’s milk and is generally widely available.
 However, there are many nut- and seed-based milks in grocery stores now.

 Be sure to check the nutrition labels and ingredient lists for added sugars, as these should be limited in young children.
-Additionally, most cow’s milk alternatives are lower in calories and protein, so you’ll have to be conscious of adding those nutrients elsewhere.
+Additionally, most cow’s milk alternatives are lower in calories and protein, so you’ll have to be conscious of elsewhere.
 Most alternative milks are fortified with calcium and vitamin D, but check the nutrition label to be sure.

 You should wait until your baby is at least 1 year old to transition from breast milk or formula to whole cow’s milk.
 Once it's okayed by your child's pediatrician, you may go ahead and add other dairy products, like cheese and yogurt, to their diet when they start experimenting with solid foods.
 It’s important to make sure your baby gets all of the nutrients they need, and cow’s milk simply doesn’t compare to breastmilk or formula.